Go Backpacking

 Sandboarding in Huacachina is all about picking up speed

-It was the reaction I got when I told some friends one of my destinations on my Peruvian vacation would be Ica, when I actually meant Huacachina, I just said Ica because it’s the bigger city next door, just a 10-minute drive away, where you arrive and leave from the region.
+I just said Ica because it's the bigger city next door, just a 10-minute drive away, where you arrive and leave from the region.

 Huacachina was built around a small oasis.

 Sandboarding in Huacachina made me think of snowboarding in the Sierra Nevada, a hobby of mine when I lived in Reno, to attend the University of Nevada.
-Lake Tahoe and its snow-capped mountains are only 45 minutes away from campus and we struck gold while we were in school.
+Lake Tahoe and its snow-capped mountains are only 45 minutes away from campus, and we struck gold while we were in school.

-Mount Rose began offering a promotion we couldn’t refuse: a season pass for $199.
-For just a day of boarding or skiing, it cost $45.
-Go five times and get more than your money’s worth.
+Mount Rose began offering a promotion we couldn't refuse: a season pass for $199.
+For just a day of boarding or skiing, it costs $45.
+Go five times and get more than your money's worth.

 We went, naturally, a lot more as the snow usually started to fall in early November and the lifts would start running shortly thereafter.
-I got pretty good on that board but after graduating in 2001, I never rode again.
+I got pretty good on that board, but after graduating in 2001, I never rode again.

-It wasn’t the same — nothing can top those snowboarding days — but it was still fun.
+Huacachina is my chance, I thought, to relive something great from my college days.
+It wasn't the same - nothing can top those snowboarding days - but it was still fun.

 Two travelers stand atop one of the dunes and discuss the descent they're about to make.